meghaduaa/CCTV_Tracking_System/README.md

 # CCTV Suspect Tracking System

 This project enables tracking of a specific person (suspect) in CCTV footage using object detection and multi-object tracking.
-It uses YOLOv8 for detecting people and Deep SORT for assigning and maintaining consistent tracking IDs across video frames.
-The user can select a suspect based on the ID, and the system will track that person across the footage.
+It uses YOLOv8 to detect people and Deep SORT to assign consistent tracking IDs across video frames.

+The user can select a suspect to track based on a visible ID assigned to each person.
+The system then highlights that person throughout the footage and re-prompts every 10 seconds, allowing you to change the suspect being tracked.

 ## Features

-- Detects all people in video frames using YOLOv8
-- Assigns unique IDs to individuals using Deep SORT
-- User can select a suspect by entering their ID
-- Tracks and highlights the suspect with a red bounding box
-- Others are marked with green bounding boxes
+-Detects people in each video frame using YOLOv8 -Assigns unique, consistent tracking IDs using Deep SORT -Prompts the user to select a suspect ID after the first second -Re-prompts the user every 10 seconds to reselect or change the suspect -Selected suspect is shown with a red bounding box -Other individuals are shown with green bounding boxes

 ## Technologies Used